Experience modern and contemporary art through a new lens at this free architectural wonder on the National Mall.

 What’s inside the Hirshhorn Museum?

 The majestic Hirshhorn has a rotating roster of exhibitions, steadily engaging audiences with the finest in modern and contemporary artwork.
+From April 1, 2022, through June 14, 2023, the museum hosts One with Eternity: Yayoi Kusama in the Hirshhorn Collection, which promises to be one of the most popular exhibits of the year (timed passes are required).
 Acclaimed Japanese artist Hiroshi Sugimoto recently transformed the Hirshhorn lobby with designs inspired by a medieval Japanese nutmeg tree and its mess of roots.
 The look and feel extends to a complete redesign featuring a reconfigured entrance and new furnishings, welcome desks, digital signage and a gorgeous 20-foot metal coffee bar that serves up Dolcezza Coffee & Gelato.
 Visitors can also check out a prismatic light sculpture by Icelandic artist Olafur Eliasson.

 Of course, the Hirshhorn hosts in-depth exhibits outside of the realm of these series.
 You can always expect these exhibits to be edgy and innovative, highlighting artists and works that push the boundaries of what modern art can do.
 Keep an eye on current and upcoming exhibits as you plan your DC trip, as well as the museum’s regular programs, which include educational events, free tours, lectures and film screenings.